-1. You must log onto the computer using an account that has administrative privileges.

-2. Uninstall any previous BitFlow SDK releases before installing this release.
-See "Installed components" on page 7 for more information.

-3. You should install the SDK first, before installing any BitFlow boards in your computer.
-The installation process will be simpler if the Windows finds a new board after the drivers have been installed.

-4. If you are upgrading from a previous release, please be sure to read the "\BitFlow SDK 6.5\Docs\changes.txt" file to see what is new and what has changed in this release.

-5. This SDK is compatible with 32-bit and 64-bit versions of Windows 7, Windows 8 and Windows 10.
+- 1. You must log onto the computer using an account that has administrative privileges. - 2.
+Uninstall any previous BitFlow SDK releases before installing this release.
+See"Installed Components" on page 13"Uninstalling Previous Versions of the SDK" on page 4 for more information. - 3.
+You should install the SDK first, before installing any BitFlow boards in your computer.
+The installation process will be simpler if the Windows finds a new board after the drivers have been installed. - 4.
+If you are upgrading from a previous release, please be sure to read the "\BitFlow SDK 6.6\Docs\changes.txt" file to see what is new and what has changed in this release. - 5.
+This SDK is compatible with 32-bit and 64-bit versions of Windows 10 and Windows 11.
 The installer will automatically detect your operating system and install the correct 32-bit or 64-bit files.